-Oculus Rift keeps disconnecting when you just want to play some games?
-Don’t want to spend money for a new one and wish to fix it yourself?
+Does Oculus Rift keep disconnecting when you just want to play some games?
+Don’t want to spend money on a new one and wish to fix it yourself?

 I do understand the frustration though.
 You just want to play VR games and considering that you paid a significant amount of money, you do not want to spend your precious time troubleshooting.